 Library services and their collaborative partners are encouraged to observe the Fair Work First scheme which supports employers to adopt fair work practices within their organisation.

 Details of the scheme are available on the Scottish Government website.

-Please submit your IDF application by filling in the online form.
-Please ensure you read the Application Guidance before submitting.
+Please submit your application by filling in the online form.
+Please ensure you read the Application Guidance before submission.
 You may wish to copy and paste from a Word document on to the online form.

-The online application form can be submitted with typed signatures.
+The online application form does not require signatures.
 Confirmation of signatures, including those of partners will be required, if successful, as part of the Conditions of Grant.

 SLIC will contact you via email after submissions close, following the final decision of the SLIC Funding Sub-Committee, to let you know whether you have been successful or not.